 Ten years ago, Sarah Lee Guthrie (daughter of Arlo), her husband Johnny Irion and their two young kids rolled into my small town of South Haven, MI to help celebrate the first birthday of Foundry Hall, the community performance venue I’d been running in an old factory building downtown.
 Sarah Lee and Johnny played a beautiful show, and left me with a signed 45 of Irion’s original music.
 It’s one of only a few records I kept in the move to Binghamton from the Midwest.

-Now, Johnny Irion is preparing for a May 17 release of the long-awaited solo album, Driving Friend, recorded with his friends from Dawes, Wilco, Nicki Bluhm and the Gramblers, produced by Tim Bluhm and renowned filmmaker/cinematographer Alan Kozlowski, and backed by Blackwing (the makers of the pencils with which Irion’s great-uncle John Steinbeck wrote The Grapes of Wrath).
+Now, Johnny Irion is preparing for the May 17th release of his long-awaited solo album, Driving Friend, recorded with his friends from Dawes, Wilco, Nicki Bluhm and the Gramblers, produced by Tim Bluhm and renowned filmmaker/cinematographer Alan Kozlowski, and backed by Blackwing (the makers of the pencils with which Irion’s great-uncle John Steinbeck wrote The Grapes of Wrath).
 The album is lovely — California influenced folk-rock reminiscent of the best of Gram Parsons, the Flying Burrito Brothers, Neil Young and the Beach Boys.
-This Binghamton houseconcert is Irion’s only Northeast performance before he heads to California for the album release tour with Jay Farrar of Son Volt, and it’s your chance to own Driving Friend even before its May 18 feature on NPR’s Weekend Edition.
+This Binghamton houseconcert is Irion’s only Northeast performance before he heads to California for the album release tour with Jay Farrar of Son Volt, and it’s your chance to own Driving Friend even before it’s featured on NPR’s Weekend Edition on May 18th!

 I first met the three talented young artists — Sadie Gustafson-Zook(fiddle, guitar, kazoo, ukulele, vocals), Ethan Setiawan(mandolin) and Andrew Pauls (banjo, guitar, vocals) — of Theory Expats in 2015 when I was running sound for an international Mennonite convention in Kansas City.
 We became quick friends and shared music together throughout the weekend.
 Upon leaving, we promised to play together again someday.
 That day has finally arrived… it is July 22nd, 2018!
 And just in case that’s not enough, Hoot and Holler from Asheville, North Carolina will also be joining us for the evening.